VincentWei/MiniGUI/README.md

     $ ./configure; make; sudo make install

 to configure, make, and install the headers and the libraries.
+If there is not `configure` file, please run

+    $ ./autogen.sh

+to generate the script.

 MiniGUI core also provides some configuration options to customize the features.
 For more information, please run